sws2apps/organized-app/README.md

 ## Multiple languages support
 [![Crowdin](https://badges.crowdin.net/cpe-sws/localized.svg)](https://crowdin.com/project/cpe-sws)

-Currently, the app is fully or partially available in almost 20 languages, including English, Portueguese, French, German, Italian, Polish, Japanese, Russian, Ukrainian, Malagasy, and more to come.
+Currently, the app is fully or partially available in almost 20 languages, including English, Portuguese, French, German, Italian, Polish, Japanese, Russian, Ukrainian, Malagasy, and more to come.
 If you'd like to contribute by translating Organized into a language close to your heart, you're very welcome to do so!
-The translation process for the Organized app is handled on [Crowdin](https://crowdin.com/project/cpe-sws) and is really easy.
+The translation process for the Organized app is handled on our [Crowdin project page](https://crowdin.com/project/cpe-sws) and is easy.
 The whole app can be translated just in a few days.
-To learn more about how to help with localization, please read the [translation](./TRANSLATION.md) guide.
+To learn a bit more about how to help with localization, please read the [translation](./TRANSLATION.md) guide.

 ## Want to contribute?

 We really appreciate your volunteer spirit!
 You can contribute to the app in a few ways:

 1. by **telling others** about Organized app;
-2. by supporting the app with a [**donation**]([https://crowdin.com/project/cpe-sws](https://www.buymeacoffee.com/sws2apps));
+2. by supporting the app with a [**donation**](https://www.buymeacoffee.com/sws2apps);
-3. by helping with **React development**, **UI design** or **translation**.
+3. by helping with **React development**, **UI design**, **motion design** or **translation**.
 Please read our [contribution guide](./CONTRIBUTING.md) on how to do so.

 ## [![Repography logo](https://images.repography.com/logo.svg)](https://repography.com) / Recent activity [![Time period](https://images.repography.com/34928945/sws2apps/organized-app/recent-activity/Ask2bindJP2tA2ytag1oKaSCKxxydBkXJbnd2Stwc0k/-Xc8_VTMWwDRjkyqwRmlzGGUMGGJKiMmPu7NSd3ztjg_badge.svg)](https://repography.com)